 A woman’s ovaries and adrenal glands produce about 20 times less testosterone than a man’s testes.
 Yet from bone health to fertility, testosterone influences female health just as much as estrogen and progesterone.
-It’s only preconceived notions about testosterone that lead most of us to fear testosterone therapy for women rather than embrace it.
+It’s the preconceived notions about testosterone that lead most of us to fear testosterone therapy for women rather than embrace it.

 “For me personally,” Jenn explains, “I was a little scared to use testosterone because I thought, as a woman, I’m going to grow a beard, I’m going to take on these masculine traits.”